 Referrals from physicians, other healthcare providers, and agencies are welcome.
 No referral is necessary for a memory assessment.
 We specialize in the evaluation of memory loss, Alzheimer's disease and related illnesses such as frontotemporal lobe dementia and vascular dementia, and mild cognitive impairment.
 We have the expertise for complex or unusual cases, experience and expertise in the management of behavioral disturbances the often accompany dementia, and are happy to provide second opinions.

 Costs for diagnostic evaluations and professional services may vary on an individual basis.
 Please contact us for more information.
 Often, tests performed outside of our CADC may be necessary to complete a diagnostic workup, such as laboratory tests and/or brain scans.

 - Helena C.Chui, MD, Neurologist & Chair, USC Dept. of Neurology

 - Beatriz Hammond, PA-C

 - John Danner, LCSW

 Opportunities to Participate in Research

-Our Center is part of the UCSF Fresno Alzheimer’s Disease Research Center.
-We have an active Autopsy program that any patient may enter after diagnosis.
-We follow these patients over many years.
-We refer interested patients to clinical trials evaluating new ways of treating and diagnosing Alzheimer's disease.
-We also refer patients to studies of aging, and how different factors may protect against or accelerate mental decline in old age.
+Our Center is affiliated with the USC Memory and Aging Center (MAC) and USC Alzheimer’s Disease Research Center.
+We refer patients to clinical trials evaluating new ways of treating and diagnosing Alzheimer's disease.
+We also work with researchers at the USC School of Gerontology, USC Department of Psychology, and USC School of Pharmacy and refer patients to studies being conducted on aging, and how different factors may protect against or accelerate mental decline in old age.
 Depending on your eligibility you may be invited to take part in one or more of these studies.